jouissances/libri/README.md

 # Libri

-This gem is made with the purpose of retrieving detailed information about various book awards shortlist for 2017-2018.
-All our data is scraped from Barnes & Noble's website.
-We may consider updating the CLI for future years' awards.
+This gem is made with the purpose of retrieving detailed information about various book awards shortlist for 2017 — 2018.
+All data is scraped from Barnes & Noble's website.

 ## Installation

-You can install this gem via `gem install libri`.
-The `libri` CLI will be installed and you can run `libri` to get a list of notable book awards and a list of shortlisted books available on the B&N website, as well as details and excerpts from the books.
+You can install this gem via `gem install libri` on your terminal.
+The `libri` CLI will be installed and you can run `libri` on the terimnal to get a list of notable book awards and a list of shortlisted books available on the B&N website, as well as details and excerpts from the books.

 ## Usage